jgraha8/libautoptr/README.md

 any additional persistent references must be bound to the object in order to ensure that the object-lifetime extends to at least the lifetime of the reference.
 The creator is responsible for destroying an object, that is unless another object holds a bound reference to the object.
-In such a case, then the creator may release its ownership and responsibilty for cleaning up the object and the object will automatically be cleaned up when the last bound reference is unbound.
+In such a case, the creator may release its ownership and responsibilty for cleaning up the object and the object will automatically be cleaned up when the last bound reference is unbound.